isidore/MobProgrammingBook/manuscript/Reference_01_Katas.md

-# Coding Katas
+# Deliberate Practice
-Katas are simple exercises that we can do for the sake of practice.
+Development katas are simple exercises that we can do for the sake of practice.

 ## FizzBuzz
 1,2,Fizz,4,Buzz,Fizz,7,8,Fizz,Buzz,11,Fizz,13,14,FizzBuzz